HamzaGorcevic/GarageSpotter/README.md

 The system is built on a client-server architecture with a focus on scalability and maintainability.
 The React client communicates with the .NET backend API to manage data and handle business logic.

-## 📷 Screenshots

-[Add screenshots of your app here to showcase the UI]

 ## 💡 Future Enhancements